-A. Automated Loading and cleaning and annotation capability
+A. Automated Annotation capability

-After providing path to the input file and configuration details, user can initiate the annotation process by clicking on Annotate File button.
+After providing path to the input file, user can initiate the annotation process by clicking on Annotate File button.
 The Automated Annotation process takes over and completes the first phase of annotation.
 Once completed, Automated Annotation passes control back to the user and opens a new interface giving a detailed report on the annotation.
-In this report the user can see the number of records processed, the target ontology that was updated, and the current total number of records for the given input type in the ontology.
+In this report, the user can see the number of records processed, the target ontology, and the current total number of records for the given input type in the ontology.